medhachaitanya/copeoapp/_pages/privacypolicy.md

 <br>

 ## 5.0 Contact Us
-If you have any questions or suggestions about the Privacy Policy, do not hesitate to contact me at medhachaitanya@outlook.com
+If you have any questions or suggestions about the Privacy Policy, do not hesitate to contact me at support@copeo.app